 Six months on, however, the 24-year-old says the decision to leave Kingsholm was his alone and insists he has never looked back in his quest to hit the jackpot with Ireland.

-With 14 appearances for Ulster and notable victories over and the Scarlets already under his belt, Burns is delivering for the province in spades.
+With 14 appearances for Ulster and notable Champions Cup victories over Leicester and the Scarlets already under his belt, Burns is delivering for the province in spades.

 “Danny Cipriani’s arrival was the catalyst for me leaving Gloucester, but the opportunity came up here and it just felt like the right time to move,” Burns told The Rugby Paper.